ioBroker/adapter-react-5/README.md

 ### 4.9.0 (2023-12-22)

 -   (foxriver76) migrate to `@iobroker/json-config` module to have a single point of truth
--   (bluefox) Allowed using of `filterFunc` as string
+-   (@GermanBluefox) Allowed using of `filterFunc` as string

 ### 4.8.1 (2023-12-14)

--   (bluefox) Added Device manager to JSON Config
+-   (@GermanBluefox) Added Device manager to JSON Config

 ### 4.7.15 (2023-12-12)

--   (bluefox) Corrected parsing of a text
+-   (@GermanBluefox) Corrected parsing of a text

 ### 4.7.13 (2023-12-10)

--   (bluefox) Added possibility to define the root style and embedded property
+-   (@GermanBluefox) Added possibility to define the root style and embedded property

 ### 4.7.11 (2023-12-06)

--   (bluefox) Extended color picker with "noInputField" option
+-   (@GermanBluefox) Extended color picker with "noInputField" option

 ### 4.7.9 (2023-12-04)

--   (bluefox) Corrected the icon picker
+-   (@GermanBluefox) Corrected the icon picker

 ### 4.7.8 (2023-12-04)